• Skip to main content

 Puppets

-Puppets are really underrated in today’s world of high-tech toys.
-We have only had a few in our house, but the kids always come up with such creative ways to use them–reenact stories, battle each other, or take on all sorts of silly voices.
-Believe it or not, this all helps build emotional and cooperation, and language skills.
+Puppets are underrated in today’s world of high-tech toys.
+We have only had a few in our house, but the kids always come up with such creative ways to use them: telling stories, trying out silly voices and telling jokes.
+Believe it or not, all this helps build emotional skills, cooperation, and language skills.

 toys for emotional development